Fremantle: Politics

 The Fremantle state seat was continuously held by the Australian Labor Party from 1924 until 2009, when it was lost at a by-election to Greens candidate Adele Carles.
 The seat was returned to Labor (Simone McGurk) in the 2013 state election.
 The federal electorate has returned Labor members continuously since 1934, including former Prime Minister John Curtin, and is represented by Josh Wilson.

 The local government of the City of Fremantle consists of a mayor and council.
-Hannah Fitzhardinge has been the mayor since the 2021 local government elections.
+Ben Lawver has been the mayor since the 2025 local government elections.